egaumer/torah/exodus/pkudei.md

 Exodus 39 going into detail about the making of Aaron the High Priest’s garments.
 They were very difficult to manufacture, as we’ve seen in previous lessons.
 The colors were very rare and expensive.

 There is something in this chapter that I want to draw your attention to.
-Either by counting, or doing a search on biblegateway.com, count how many times the phrase “as the LORD commanded Moses” appears.
-Write that number. &#95;&#95;&#95;&#95;
+Either by counting, or doing a search on biblegateway.com, count how many times the phrase “as the _Lord_ commanded Moses” appears.
+Write that number.

-There is an emphasis here.
-God wants you to know that the people of Israel are obeying Yahweh.
-They’re doing everything God told them to do as the LORD commanded Moses.
-There are plenty of times in the past, and soon to happen in the future, that the children of Israel did not do what God has commanded.
+There is an emphasis here. _God_ wants you to know that the people of Israel are obeying Yahweh.
+They’re doing everything _God_ told them to do as the _Lord_ commanded Moses.
+There are plenty of times in the past, and soon to happen in the future, that the children of Israel did not do what _God_ has commanded.
 But here, in chapter 39, they are obedient.
 It feels good to rest in their obedience.
 They are setting a good example to each other, and their children at this point.

 This is a time where they gave generously, worshipped wholeheartedly, and gathered in unity.